 People all over the country, from all walks of life, care for outdoor cats every day.
 Like them, you’ve discovered cats in your community, and you want to help them.
 The millions of cats who make their homes outdoors are called community cats.
 You may also hear them called feral cats, though not all unowned, outdoor cats are feral.

-Community cats are domestic cats—the same species as pet cats.
+Community cats are domestic cats—the same species as pet cats, Felis Catus.
 The difference is that community cats are unowned and generally not socialized to people, so they cannot be adopted.
 But community cats are not homeless.
 They have a home: the outdoors.

-The best way to help community cats is through Trap-Neuter-Return (TNR).
-TNR ensures no new kittens are born, stabilizes cat populations, and improves cats’ lives.
+The best way you can help community cats is through Trap-Neuter-Return (TNR).
+TNR ensures no new kittens are born, stabilizes cat populations, provides vaccines, and improves cats’ lives.
 It also stops the behaviors and stresses associated with mating such as yowling, spraying, and fighting.

 What Is Trap-Neuter-Return?

-Trap-Neuter-Return is the only humane and effective way to approach community cat populations.
+Trap-Neuter-Return is the only humane and effective approach to community cat populations.
 Here are the basic steps to this lifesaving process:

 - Trap: Humanely trap all the cats in a colony.
 A colony is a group of cats living outdoors together.